Ovarian Cancer Research Alliance: Grant-making programs

-OCRA selects research projects through a peer-review process, conducted once each year by a panel of advisors called the Scientific Advisory Committee, which is chaired by Jeff Boyd of the Florida International University and Miami Cancer Institute.
+OCRA selects research projects through a peer-review process, conducted once each year by a panel of advisors called the Scientific Advisory Committee.

 Less than 10% of applicants are awarded grants.
 Institutions that have received the most grants include University of Texas MD Anderson Cancer Center, University of Pennsylvania, Fox Chase Cancer Center, Duke University, and Brigham and Women's Hospital.

 OCRA presents an educational webinar series featuring speakers on topics in ovarian cancer research and addresses clinical trial enrollment with an ovarian cancer clinical trial finder on its website.

 Advocacy

 OCRA works with federal policy makers, including the President, Congress, and federal agencies like the Food and Drug Administration (FDA) and the Centers for Medicare and Medicaid Services (CMS).
 OCRA commits its resources to be a voice for ovarian cancer survivors and to significantly reduce the number of deaths from this deadly disease by advocating at the federal level for: